Principal Investigator

 Research Coordinator

-Meena Shankar is the Research Coordinator for the Health Promotion Lab in the Department of Clinical and Health psychology.
+Meena Shankar is the Research Coordinator for the Health Promotion Lab in the Department of Clinical and Health Psychology.
 She earned her B.S. and M.S. in Nutrition from the University of Florida and is a Registered Dietitian and Certified Clinical Research Coordinator.
 Before working in the research setting, Meena was a clinical dietitian assessing nutritional requirements of patients with gastrointestinal diseases, heart disease, and diabetes.
-She recently finished work on a behavioral weight management study that took place in 14 rural North Florida counties.
-Outside of work, she enjoys reading and traveling.
+She previously worked on a behavioral weight management study that took place in 14 rural North Florida counties.
+Outside of work, she enjoys playing pickleball, reading and traveling.

 Graduate Students